turingschool/checks-for-understanding/module-2/backend/week_three.md

 5. What rake task is useful when looking at routes, and what information does it give you?
 6. What is an example of a route helper?
 When would you use them?
 7. What's the difference between what `_url` and `_path` return when combined with a routes prefix?
-8. What are strong params and why are the necessary?
+8. What are strong params and why are they necessary?
 9. What role does `form_for` play in helping us create our forms?
 10. How does `form_for` know where to submit the user's input?
 11. Create a form using a `form_for` helper to create a new `Horse`.